zrsj/er-model-simulation/README.md

 	gcc -o ermodel ermodel.c
 	./ermodel
 Will run the program.
 Otherwise, feel free to compile and run in some other way.

+*This program has been tested with valgrind to ensure no memory leaks occur in running the program.*